A Beginner’s Guide to Technical SEO

 We’ve already covered how search engines like Google need to crawl, render, and index your content for your site to have a chance in the ranking.
 But that’s not all.
 Even if Google indexes your web pages, you NEED to optimize them.

 You have to make sure your pages are fast-loading, secure, optimized for mobile usage, duplicate content free, and much more.
 So how do you do this?
-Technical SEO.
+Technical SEO Guide.
 You may have the perfect content strategy but without optimizing your site, the chances to rank are low.

 But that doesn’t mean you need to have the perfect Technical SEO rate for your site to rank.
 As we’ve previously established, it is either a hit or a miss.
 However, optimizing your website makes the search engine’s task much easier.
 This improves your chances of ranking in the SERPs.